 The NASCLA guide must be studied for at least 16 hours in conjunction with the online learning lessons.
 The license applicant will track their own time and notify OnlineEd once they spend the minimum time in the course of study.
 Once the applicant notifies OnlineEd, OnlineEd will notify the exam proctor that the applicant is approved to sit for the licensing exam.
-Presently, the cost of the CCB Approved OnlineEd course of study is just $77.00, plus $2.50 shipping and handling.
-OnlineEd consistently has a first-time pass rate in the 90s and sells a majority of Oregon CCB licensing courses, so their prices as seldom beat.
+Presently, the cost of the CCB Approved OnlineEd course of study is just $74.00, plus $3.50 shipping and handling.
+OnlineEd consistently has a first-time pass rate in the 90s and sells a majority of Oregon CCB licensing courses.

 Veterans might be able to get a reimbursement for the costs of any tests taken for this license.
 Contact the U.S. Dept. of Veterans Affairs at www.benefits.va.gov/gibill/licensing_certification.asp or 1-888-442-4551; or Oregon Dept. of Veterans Affairs at 1-800-828-8801 for more information.